BMTLab/jwt-inspect/README.md

 ### 3. (Optional) Install into your PATH

-To use `jwt_inspect` as a global command, move or symlink the script into a directory on your `PATH`:
+To use `jwt-inspect` as a global command, move or symlink the script into a directory on your `PATH`:

 ```bash
 mv jwt-inspect.sh ~/.local/bin/jwt-inspect